NDaruwalla/Orkestr8-Team-Profile-Generator/README.md

   ## Use
   This application enables managers to create a complete team profile for various roles (manager, intern, engineer).

-  ## Future Considerations
-  In the future I will add functionality to validate the format of user data input.
-For example, I will use a regex to validate the email address.
-This functionality was not a requirement of the assignment.

   ## License
   MIT